NIT-Administrative-Systems/northwestern-laravel-ui/docs/README.md

 ```

 ## Upgrading
+### v2.0.0
+This version drops support for Laravel Mix and Bootstrap 4.
+Laravel Vite and Bootstrap 5 are supported, and the layout has been adjusted accordingly.

+There is an upgrade guide from [Laravel Mix](https://github.com/laravel/vite-plugin/blob/main/UPGRADE.md#migrating-from-laravel-mix-to-vite) that should be reviewed if upgrading to this package.
+The [assets ejected into your `resources/` folder](https://github.com/NIT-Administrative-Systems/northwestern-laravel-ui/tree/develop/src/Presets) should be updated.

+The [Bootstrap 5 upgrade guide](https://getbootstrap.com/docs/5.2/migration/) should be reviewed.
+There are significant changes between Bootstrap v4 and v5.

 ### v1.9.0
 This version adds support for Laravel 10 and drops support for PHP 7.4 and 8.0.
 The minimum required version is PHP 8.1.